Dpdl-io/DpdlEngine/README.md

 </p>

 ### Dpdl is designed to be <ins>Compact</ins>, <ins>Robust</ins>, <ins>Extensible</ins> and <ins>Portable</ins> to almost every platform

-The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform JRE API and external java libraries and provides a simple access also to native libraries.

 The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) makes <ins>use of **AI generative code** to automatically generate and embed executable code and content or data</ins> by natural language descriptions contained inside Dpdl code.